-In determining the value of a (real or potential) intimate relationship, no one size fits all.
+No one size fits all in determining the value of a (real or potential) intimate relationship.
 In reality, arguments can be made on both sides.
 Dr. Barton Goldsmith, an author and relationship expert, is a proponent of intimate relationships.
 He is humble enough to admit, however, “there are a number of people who could write (the opposite.)”

-For those still unsure whether a relationship is right for them, this article may prove valuable.
-It may also have the same effect for people reeling from a past relationship, someone who has been mistreated, and many others.
+This article may prove valuable for those still unsure whether a relationship is right for them.
+It may also have the same effect on people reeling from a past relationship, someone mistreated, and many others.

 Please understand that the following makes no attempt to persuade anyone of anything.
-As with many articles this writer constructs, it is designed for both entertainment and, when applicable, education.
+In fact, this article will provide both entertainment and, when applicable, education.

 Here are six reasons to be in a relationship – and how to make things work.